umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/production-setup-oauth.md

 ---
-description: Setup OAuth authorization for Umbraco Management API in local and production environments.
+description: Set up OAuth authorization for Umbraco Management API in local and production environments.
 ---

 # Overview